(Back to Haunted Movies Index)

-Claire is a forty-something mother, who, between her workaholic husband, and her daughter newly off at college, has found herself lonely and bored, with an emphasis on the former.
+Claire is a forty-something mother, who, between her workaholic husband and her daughter, newly off at college, has found herself lonely and bored, with an emphasis on the former.
 As her husband leaves for a weekend conference strange things begin to happen in Claire's new house.
 With doors suddenly starting to open on their own, and storms manifesting weird images, Claire begins to speculate the house may be haunted.
-Still unsure, her anxiety is heightened by presence of a rather detestable set of neighbors.
-To make matters worse Claire is seeing things, i.e. dead people, rather, a dead woman who looks mysteriously similar to her in the reflection of bath water, etc.
+Still unsure, her anxiety is heightened by the presence of a rather detestable set of neighbors.
+To make matters worse, Claire is seeing things, i.e. dead people, rather, a dead woman who looks mysteriously similar to her in the reflection of bath water, etc.

 As Claire works to solve a mystery that turns out to be no mystery at all, she questions her mental stability as one conspiracy to the next proves to make a fool out of her, or so it seems.
 But if all is normal, then why do picture frames, nay a picture frame, keep falling off her nightstand?
-Moreover, why are their glitches in her memory, glitches that seem somehow attached to some important, bigger mystery; a mystery that seems to involve a girl named Madison Elizabeth Frank?
-That's not all however.
-It seems Madison Elizabeth Frank is dead, and Claire's husband, Norman, might be the only one with the answer to her death. and Claire's.
+Moreover, why are there glitches in her memory, glitches that seem somehow attached to some important, bigger mystery; a mystery that seems to involve a girl named Madison Elizabeth Frank?
+That's not all however, it seems Madison Elizabeth Frank is dead and Claire's husband, Norman, might be the only one with the answer to her death. and Claire's.

 Particularly enjoyable are the scenes that include Jody, Claire's best friend.
 With tension mounting from fifteen minutes into the film, Jody is a breath of fresh air that allows one's senses to recuperate every ten minutes or so, preventing the audience from tiring in their mental endeavor to solve the mystery alongside Claire.